Impressive Health Benefits of Spinach

 Cancer risk factors include biological or internal factors, environmental exposure (UV rays), occupational risk factors like exposure to chemicals, radioactive materials, lifestyle factors like consumption of tobacco, alcohol, nitrites and polyaromatic hydrocarbon(barbecuing food).

-Some drugs even can increase the risk of cancer like antineoplastic agents, certain hormones and medicines that causes immune deficiency.
+Some drugs even can increase the risk of cancer like antineoplastic agents, certain hormones and medicines that causes immune deficiency viagra from india.

 Spinach contains two components called MGDG and SQDG which may slow down the cancer growth.
 Eating spinach can reduce the chances of developing prostate and breast cancer.